intel/neural-compressor/docs/source/3x/PT_FP8Quant.md

   <tr>
     <td class="tg-0pky">scale_method</td>
     <td class="tg-0pky">The method for calculating the scale from the measurement.</td>
-    <td class="tg-0pky">- without_scale - Convert to/from FP8 without scaling.<br>- unit_scale - Always use scale of 1.<br>- maxabs_hw (default) - Scale is calculated to stretch/compress the maxabs measurement to the full-scale of FP8 and then aligned to the corresponding HW accelerated scale.<br>- maxabs_pow2 - Scale is calculated to stretch/compress the maxabs measurement to the full-scale of FP8 and then rounded to the power of 2.<br>- maxabs_hw_opt_weight - Scale of model params (weights) is chosen as the scale that provides minimal mean-square-error between quantized and non-quantized weights, from all possible HW accelerated scales.
+    <td class="tg-0pky">- unit_scale - Always use scale of 1.<br>- hw_aligned_single_scale - Always use scale that's aligned to the corresponding HW accelerated scale.<br>- maxabs_hw (default) - Scale is calculated to stretch/compress the maxabs measurement to the full-scale of FP8 and then aligned to the corresponding HW accelerated scale.<br>- maxabs_pow2 - Scale is calculated to stretch/compress the maxabs measurement to the full-scale of FP8 and then rounded to the power of 2.<br>- maxabs_hw_opt_weight - Scale of model params (weights) is chosen as the scale that provides minimal mean-square-error between quantized and non-quantized weights, from all possible HW accelerated scales.
 Scale of activations is calculated the same as maxabs_hw.<br>- act_maxabs_pow2_weights_pcs_opt_pow2 - Scale of model params (weights) is calculated per-channel of the params tensor.
 The scale per-channel is calculated the same as maxabs_hw_opt_weight.
 Scale of activations is calculated the same as maxabs_pow2.<br>- act_maxabs_hw_weights_pcs_maxabs_pow2 - Scale of model params (weights) is calculated per-channel of the params tensor.
 The scale per-channel is calculated the same as maxabs_pow2.
 Scale of activations is calculated the same as maxabs_hw.</td>
   </tr>
   <tr>
     <td class="tg-0pky">measure_exclude</td>